-When you go on a starvation diet, your body goes into a crisis mode.
+When you go on a starvation diet, your body goes into crisis mode.
 It is deprived of the nutrients and calories it needs to maintain your fat stores and keep you healthy.
 To protect itself, your body will burn as few calories as possible and store as many calories as possible as body fat.

 To help your setpoint weight stay stable, your body looks around for other sources of energy.
-It turns to muscle, which uses up a lot of energy (calories) just to maintain it on a daily basis.
+It turns to the muscle, which uses up a lot of energy (calories) just to maintain it on a daily basis.
 So, your body starts breaking down muscle to feed your fat cells.
 With less muscle, your setpoint inches up even higher, too.

 Losing weight by slashing calories doesn’t work because your body finds the calories it needs, not from your fat stores but from your muscle.
 You’ll end up skinny fat, a condition in which you have too much body fat and not enough muscle.
 Even if you manage to keep the weight off, which is very unlikely, being skinny fat increases your risk for the same health problems that obesity does, such as type 2 diabetes, heart disease, and stroke.